-We trust that this checklist has been useful and we look forward to hearing from you soon.
+We trust that this checklist has been useful and we look forward to hearing from you soon and stay safe.

 Referrals are paramount to our business.
 We would value the opportunity to discuss our range of services with any family, friends or colleagues that you feel may benefit from our assistance.